Do Natural Remedies For Bipolar Disorder Exist?

 Seeking therapy for bipolar disorder

 As is the case with any mental illness, it’s typically recommended that those experiencing symptoms of bipolar disorder seek the support of a healthcare professional.
-They can evaluate your symptoms and suggest treatment methods that suit your individual needs and circumstances.
-In most cases, some form of therapy will be one of the top recommended natural methods for treating bipolar disorder.
+A therapist can evaluate your symptoms and suggest treatment methods that suit your needs and circumstances.
+Therapy is often the top recommended natural method for treating bipolar disorder.

-For those who are unable to consistently attend in-person therapy sessions, online therapy can represent a more convenient alternative.
+For those unable to attend in-person therapy sessions consistently, online therapy can represent a more convenient alternative.
 One five-year trial that concluded in 2021 examined the effects of virtual therapy on those with bipolar disorder.
-Its findings suggest resulting improvements in perceived connection to care, decreases in mental health symptoms and medication side effects, and improvements in quality of life for participants.
-If you’re interested in trying online therapy, you might consider a platform like BetterHelp.
-You can get matched with one of its thousands of licensed therapists who you can then meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing.
+Its findings suggest improvements in perceived connection to care, decreases in mental health symptoms and medication side effects, and improvements in quality of life for participants.
+If you want to try online therapy, consider a platform like BetterHelp.
+You can get matched with one of its thousands of licensed therapists, who you can then meet with via phone, video call, or in-app messaging to address the challenges you may be facing.
+You may also find online therapy more cost-effective.

 Takeaway

 Bipolar disorder is a serious but treatable mental illness.
 First-line treatments typically involve therapy and medication.
-Natural treatments that may improve the efficacy of these can include things like exercise and a healthy diet.
+Natural treatments that may improve the efficacy of these can include exercise and nutritious eating.
 If you’re experiencing symptoms of a mental illness, you may benefit from speaking to a licensed healthcare provider.

 Find support for bipolar disorder symptoms